 Edit: On our last trip we actually managed to visit Warner Bros AND Universal in one day with enough time to head up to the Griffith Observatory in the evening.

 So It seems very good value if you are planning on visiting Universal.
 But is Universal any good?
 Is it all it is hyped up to be?
 Is it worth a full day out of your trip?
 Simply put YES!
 It really is one of the best theme parks in the world.
 There is an awful lot of competition in that market so it’s a bold claim.
 But it really does shine.
 It pitches such a good balance.
 It’s not too young as Disney can be, but not too thrill ride based such as Six Flags parks.
 It has such great franchises that kids of all ages will love it.
 There is still plenty for the young (Minions, Harry Potter, Shrek) but older kids will love it with big movie franchises and big thrill rides (King Kong, Transformers, Harry Potter).
 It is also perfectly suited to Grown-up Kids…like Us.

 The 60 Minute Studio Tour is a one of a kind attraction that really has to be experienced by everyone.
-It still tours the actual studio taking in new and old sets of actual movies, like it did in the beginning but has morphed into a kind of tour/thrill ride/special effects show combo.
+It still tours the actual studio taking in new and old sets of actual movies, as it did in the beginning but has morphed into a kind of tour/thrill ride/special effects show combo.
 It really is quite a spectacle.

 We tried to keep this brief as Universal is worth a Guide of its own, which why we Wrote one!
 This is more about the PASS than the attraction.
 But rest assured the pass offers fantastic value by getting you into Universal for a very discounted price.

 Warner Bros Studio Tour – $68 gate price